xingzhou/containercafe/proxy/README.md

 #### Run proxy as a container [*This will be done by ansible install script*]
 Proxy service will be installed as a container on your default docker host.
-When Then build and deploy it.
+Build the image and deploy it.
 When starting the proxy, provide the environment name e.g. _dev-vbox_:
 ```
 cd openradiant/proxy